Alaska’s Sen. Murkowski asks ‘what more can we do’ to help the fire service

 Alaska Sen. Lisa Murkowski sat down with FireRescue1 to discuss the needs of fire leaders, and how to ensure resources are available for wildfire prevention and disaster relief

-“That was an honor,” Murkowski recently told FireRescue1. “[The Congressional Fire Institute] told me that I was respected throughout the fire service for my work, whether it was in the wildlands or with the chiefs and firefighters in the urban areas.
+“That was an honor,” Murkowski told FireRescue1. “[The Congressional Fire Institute] told me that I was respected throughout the fire service for my work, whether it was in the wildlands or with the chiefs and firefighters in the urban areas.
 It’s very humbling to be asked, and to take over from Sen. McCain was a very big honor.”

 The health of first responders is a top priority